adityaSS13/Meeting-Minutes-Maker/README.md

 # Meeting-Minutes-Maker
 (From Ed Donner's Udemy course)
 A tool that creates meeting minutes and action items from audio using both open- and closed-source LLMs.
-For converting audio to text (transcribing audio), OpenAI's open source Speech Recognition model 'Whisper' has been used.
+For converting audio to text (transcribing audio), OpenAI's open source Speech Recognition model 'Whisper' (whisper-medium.en) has been used (along with Huggingface pipelines API).
 Also, the use of closed source 'gpt-4o-mini-transcribe' model has been shown (OpenAI API key needs to be purchased and included in the .env file, or added to Google Colab's 'secrets' field)

 - Download the following mp3 file (or any other):
   https://www.google.com/url?q=https%3A%2F%2Fdrive.google.com%2Ffile%2Fd%2F1N_kpSojRR5RYzupz6nqM8hMSoEF_R7pU%2Fview%3Fusp%3Dsharing